swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 The error is also overly conservative—it will prevent the usage of implicit `self` even when it is very unlikely that the capture of `self` will somehow cause a reference cycle.
 With function builders in SwiftUI, the automatic resolution to the "make capture semantics explicit" error (and indeed, the fix-it that is currently supplied to the programmer) is just to slap a `self.` on wherever the compiler tells you to.
 While this likely fine when `self` is a value type, building this habit could cause users to ignore the error and apply the fix-it in cases where it is not in fact appropriate.

+There are also cases that are just as (if not more) likely to cause reference cycles that the tool currently misses.
+Once such instance is discussed in **Future Directions** below.
+These false negatives are not addressed in this proposal, but improving the precision of this diagnostic will make the tool more powerful and less likely to be dismissed if (or when) new diagnostic cases are introduced.

 ## Proposed solution

 First, allow the use of implicit `self` when it appears in the closure's capture list.
 The above code could then be written as: